BEHIND THE SHOT

 A large staircase in the center of the building with numerous rubble leads to an empty space on the first floor.
 Fortunately for me there is still a secondary staircase that was normally used by servants to move unnoticed.

-This ladder leads me to inspect the surviving half of the first floor.
-I find two very similar rooms with both the remains of a fireplace.
 Both also share the theft of the floor, in fact only the slats that served as a support remain.
 And they share the acrid smell of pigeon guano permeating the air, with a carpet of excrement replacing the original floor.

 I move hopping on the most untouched strips to avoid as much as possible the cereal effect “Cococops” trampled.